-London Underground: Complete guide to using the tube
+London Underground: Tips for using the tube

 Open since 1863, the London Underground holds Britain’s capital together.
 Transporting up to 5 million travellers a day, the network is built up of 270 stations serving London and the surrounding areas, including Essex, Buckinghamshire and Hertfordshire.
 We’ve put together a guide for using the London Underground to make your journeys stress-free.

 London Underground travel tips

 There’s plenty of ways that you can pay to use the Underground.

 Contactless: The contactless card system allows you to use your bank card to pay there and then, like you would in a shop.
 You can only use a bank card if your card has this logo on it.
 When you go to a ticket barrier, simply tap the card you wish to pay with on the yellow card reader when you start and end your trip (you might have heard this as “tap in” and “tap out”) and you’re done.
 The readers will calculate how much your journey costs and then deduct it from your bank account.
 If you carry more than one bank card, make sure to tap the right one as the yellow reader may read another.
 When using contactless, make sure you use the card you want to and have any other cards firmly stashed away.

 Oyster Card: An Oyster card is a card which you can use to load up credit for travelling across London, including the London Underground.
 A visiting oyster card costs £5, but then you can load it up with as much money as you need to, and keep topping it up.
 Transport for London recommends the following:

 - If you’re visiting London for two days, start with £15 credit.

 - If you’re visiting London for four days, start with £30 credit.